Pehrspace

 Pehrspace was an Indie music venue and art gallery situated in Historic Filipinotown, Los Angeles.
-It was founded in 2006 by Adam Hervey and Darren King, and currently owned and operated by Pauline Lay.
-Pehrspace is an all-ages, not-for-profit art space, run by volunteers, inspired and influenced by venues Jabberjaw and Timbrespace.
-Pehrspace is run under Pehr Arts Ltd. a 501(c)3 organization.
+It was founded in 2006 by Adam Hervey and Darren King, and was later owned and operated by Pauline Lay.

 History

-Founded in 2006 by Adam Hervey and Darren King, and currently owned and operated by Pauline Lay, Pehrspace is an all-ages, not-for-profit art space.
-Pehrspace is run by volunteers, inspired and influenced by venues Jabberjaw and Timbrespace.
-Pehrspace is run under Pehr Arts Ltd. a 501(c)3 organization.
+Founded in 2006 by Adam Hervey and Darren King, and later owned and operated by Pauline Lay, Pehrspace was an all-ages, not-for-profit art space.
+Pehrspace was run by volunteers, inspired and influenced by venues Jabberjaw and Timbrespace.
+Pehrspace was run under Pehr Arts Ltd. a 501(c)3 organization.

-Pehrspace has had experimental cinema nights, free clothes swaps, craft fairs, and exhibits.
-The building itself performs multiple functions, acting as a rehearsal space and recording studio during the weekday and a venue at night.
-A variety of professionals from masseuses to voice teachers rent out the adjoining office spaces and often contribute to Pehrspace during their occupancy.
+Pehrspace hosted experimental cinema nights, free clothes swaps, craft fairs, and exhibits.
+The building itself performed multiple functions, acting as a rehearsal space and recording studio during the weekday and a venue at night.
+A variety of professionals, from masseuses to voice teachers, rented out the adjoining office spaces and contributed to Pehrspace during their occupancy.

 Notable performers

 Bands like HEALTH and No Age performed here.

 From 2007-2014, Sean Carnage promoted his Monday-night shows at Pehrspace.
 Sean Carnage Monday Nights became a Los Angeles staple, showing and promoting new bands every week.